 Members of MTC's leadership team participate in and support numerous economic development, civic and community organizations on both the local and state levels.
 Many of the memberships are determined by the college's mission focus of providing access to higher education to its citizenry and supporting economic development in its service area.
-These memberships include: the Columbia Rotary Club, Midlands Business Leadership Group, and board memberships on the Greater Columbia Chamber of Commerce, the Lexington County Economic Development Council, the Columbia Urban League, the Midlands Education and Business Alliance (MEBA), the Junior Achievement of Central South Carolina, the EngenuitySC (Economic Development, Incubator, Civic city planning activities), the Columbia East Rotary Club, the Richland One Middle College Board and the Central SC Alliance.
+These memberships include: the Columbia Rotary Club, Midlands Business Leadership Group, board memberships on the Greater Columbia Chamber of Commerce, the Lexington County Economic Development Council, the Columbia Urban League, the Midlands Education and Business Alliance (MEBA), Junior Achievement of Central South Carolina, EngenuitySC (economic development, incubator, civic city-planning activities), the Columbia East Rotary Club, the Richland One Middle College Board, and the Central SC Alliance.
 Additional memberships include: the Sertoma Club, the March of Dimes, Citizens for the Advancement of the Physically Handicapped, and the United Negro College Fund.

 The college's workforce is integrated into the fabric of the local community and actively support/participate in a number of civic, social and academically designed projects.
 In many instances, the college partners with a local entity.
-Participation includes fundraising for the

-United Way, the American Heart Association's Annual Midlands Heart Walk, the Harvest Hope Food Bank and the Red Cross Blood Drive.
-MTC has a Green Team which coordinates recycling and conservation efforts.
+Participation includes fundraising for the United Way, the American Heart Association's Annual Midlands Heart Walk, the Harvest Hope Food Bank and the Red Cross Blood Drive.
+MTC has a Green Team that coordinates recycling and conservation efforts.

-MTC supports a variety of academic partnerships and activities including the Call Me MISTER Program, the Midlands Math Meet, the Richland School District One Middle College, and the Midlands Middle College.
-The Call Me MISTER project seeks to recruit, train and assist in the certification of Black males who are interested in becoming elementary school teachers in South Carolina's public schools.
+MTC supports a variety of academic partnerships and activities including the Call Me MISTER Program, the Midlands Math Meet, the Richland One Middle College, and the Midlands Middle College.
+The Call Me MISTER project seeks to recruit, train and assist in the certification of black males who are interested in becoming elementary school teachers in South Carolina's public schools.
 The project prepares students for the first two years of a teacher education training program.
-The college opened a second Middle College collaboration with nine school districts in Fall 2006.

-Senior leaders actively support and strengthen the communities MTC serve by setting goals and priority initiatives that seek to strengthen the communities economic development, educational opportunities, and social interactions through community collaborations and community service/involvement.
+Senior leaders actively support and strengthen the communities MTC serves by setting goals and priority initiatives that seek to strengthen the communities' economic development, educational opportunities, and social interactions through community collaborations and community service/involvement.
 All students and the workforce are encouraged to support college wide community service/involvement initiatives.
 All Freshman Seminar course students are required to do one service learning project.
-All college approved clubs and organizations participate in college wide community service/Involvement through the Student Advisory Board.
-In 2007-2008 community service/involvement include: fundraising for the Children's Hospital, food and book collection for Project Graduation feed the body and the mind, blood drives, fundraiser for World Hunger Food Bank, Fundraiser for child abuse, Give Kids A Smile Day (free dental screenings), participating in Sickle Wall, Heart Walk, Healthy Palmetto Walk, Juvenile Diabetes Walk, Calling Card campaign and shoebox personal items collection for troops in Iraq, bone marrow drive.
-Collaborated with Richland One Middle College, and mentored youth age 7-16.
+All college-approved clubs and organizations participate in college-wide community service/Involvement through the Student Advisory Board.
+Community service/involvement activities included: partnering with Richland One Middle College to mentor youth age 7 to 16; fundraising for a children's hospital, World Hunger Food Bank, and child abuse assistance and awareness, participating in the Sickle Cell Wall, Heart Walk, Healthy Palmetto Walk, and Juvenile Diabetes Walk; collecting calling cards and personal items for troops in Iraq; collecting food and books for Project Graduation; and participating in bone marrow and blood drives.